CornellLenard/UC-Berkeley-CS61B-18SP/README.md

 # UC-Berkeley-CS61B-18SP
 My code for UC Berkeley CS61B (18 Spring)

-UC Berkeley CS61B is a well-known and great course in data structures & algorithms, and the programming language it utilizes is Java.
+UC Berkeley CS61B is a well-known great course, and the programming language it utilizes is Java.

 This repository is about my code for the Labs, Homeworks and Projects of CS61B (18 Spring).